fbpx

 FacebookTwitterWhatsApp

 Last year I met a girl called Ida.
 She was eleven years at the time and her teacher had shared her story with me hoping I would help get her the assistance she needed.
 I was to go see her at school, but she hadn’t reported that day because of illnesses related to her disability.
-Her parents, without the luxury of missing one day at work, had her left her with a neighbour.
+Her parents, without the luxury of missing one day at work, had left her with a neighbour.
 I saw Ida for the first time in a red dress, her skin was as dark as her countenance.
 She looked sad, too sad for a little girl.

 But Ida had legs.